mozilla/addons-server/docs/topics/api/addons.rst

     :query string promoted: Filter to add-ons in a specific :ref:`promoted category <addon-detail-promoted-category>`.
 Can be combined with `app`.
 Multiple promoted categories can be specified, separated by comma(s), in which case any add-ons in any of the promotions will be returned.
     :query string ratings: Filter to add-ons that have average ratings of a :ref:`threshold value <addon-threshold-param>`.
     :query string sort: The sort parameter.
 The available parameters are documented in the :ref:`table below <addon-search-sort>`.
     :query string tag: Filter by exact tag name.
 Multiple tag names can be specified, separated by comma(s), in which case add-ons containing *all* specified tags are returned.
+See :ref:`available tags <tag-list>`
     :query string type: Filter by :ref:`add-on type <addon-detail-type>`.
 Multiple types can be specified, separated by comma(s), in which case add-ons that are any of the matching types are returned.
     :query string users: Filter to add-ons that have average daily users of a :ref:`threshold value <addon-threshold-param>`.
     :>json int count: The number of results for this query.